Country of origin: syria

 [i] And when did you realize that it was a bit easier?

-[r] Yes, I waited until I passed the first semester.
+[r] Yes I waited until I passed the first semester.
 To see and to evaluate myself where I am now.
-Am I really good at doing that or should I do something else?
-But after the first semester… Yes, I’m not very good, I passed half of the courses.
-But my… My points weren’t so bad, they were very good.
+Am I really good to do that or do I have to do something else?
+But after the first semester … Yes I am not so good, I passed half of the courses.
+But my … My points were not that bad, were very good.
 So I realized: ‘Okay.
-Maybe I should make more effort in the 2nd semester.’
-And in the second semester it was so much better.
-I had succeeded in everything.
-And the third semester was the optimal period in my study life.
-And now I’m in the final phase.
+Maybe I should put more effort into the 2nd semester. ” And in the 2nd semester it was so much better.
+I was successful for everything.
+And the third semester was the optimum period in my study life.
+And now I am in the final phase.

-[i] So you are now working on your master’s thesis?
+[i] So you are now busy with your master’s thesis?

 [r] Yes.
 With my thesis.

-[r] Pretty good.
-A little slow, slow.
+[r] Fairly good.
+A bit slow, slow.
 But on the right path.
-We’ll see what it’s like.
+We will see what it will be like.

 [i] And what is your plan after your master’s thesis?
 Do you already have a plan?

 [r] Yes of course.
-I intend to seek work.
+I intend to look for work.
 Finally in my direction.
 So I want something in finance, accounting or accountancy.
 Try such things.

 [i] And what do you do outside studying?
-Do you have any hobbies?
+Do you have hobbies perhaps?

 [i] What kind of dancing?

-[r] R&B, hip hop.
-A lot of things, actually.
-But mostly on R&B.
+[r] R&B, Hip Hop.
+Everything actually.
+But usually on R&B.

 [r] About Europe?
-Em…how can I say that?
+Em … how can I say that?
 I had no extreme expectations about Europe.
-Because I knew it wasn’t going to be like being in movies, for example.
+Because I knew it is not possible like in films, for example.
 As we see in the media or in the cinema or something.
 So I had fairly realistic expectations about Europe.
-And I knew in advance that Europe… that life here is of a high quality, for example.
-But also so much stress from work, from studying.
-You’re always stressed when you live here.
+And I knew in advance that Europe … That life here is of high quality, for example.
+But also so much stress of work, of studying.
+You always have stress if you live here.
 But now I experience that myself, how stressful it is.
-But I didn’t have a culture shock or anything about Europe, no. Because I was reasonable in Syria like I am here now.
+But I had no culture shock or anything about Europe, no. Because I was reasonable in Syria like now here.
 Maybe a little less because of the things I don’t have there.
-But personally I didn’t have a culture shock.
+But personally I had no culture shock.
 No.

 [i] But how did your image actually change when you came here?
 What was different than in your head?

-[r] Different?
-Yes…how should I put it?
-Yes, how should you perhaps… building a social network.
+[r] Other?
+Yes … how should I say that?
+Yes how should you … Build a social network.
 I had a little different ideas.
-But in reality it’s harder than in my mind.
-I had to go to so much trouble to get to know a lot of people.
-Here it’s more of an individualistic community compared to Syria.
-Too little time, everything is… organized in a certain way, arranged.
-Yes, something like that.
-Not much happens spontaneously.
-You have to have a plan for everything.
-That really is a big difference… That I personally realized.
+But in reality it is more difficult than in my mind.
+I had to put so much effort to get to know many people.
+Here it is more an individualistic community compared to Syria.
+Too little time, everything is … Organized in a certain way, arranged.
+Yes something.
+Not so much happens spontaneously.
+You must have a plan for everything.
+That is really a big difference … That I personally realized.
 I learned that too.

 [i] And how did you experience that to learn?

 [r] By the people.
 How my friends do.
-And how it should be done.
-For otherwise you may not live so well here.
-It comes from the pressure of life.
-From the social pressure, from all things together I think.
+And how it should be.
+Because otherwise you can’t live so well here.
+It comes from life pressure.
+From the social pressure, of all things together I think.
 Capitalism!

-[r] It’s just simpler.
+[r] It’s just easier.
 People have more time than here.
 That is my own opinion.

 [i] What are the reasons that people have more free time?

 [r] What are the reasons?
 I don’t know what the reasons are.
 Maybe because of little work or something.
 More freedom how to work.
-We have so many self-employed people.
+We have so many self -employed people.
 More than here.
-The economy is not that open.
+That economy is not that open.
 Many people do their own work.
-So you can choose what you want to do and so on.
+So you can choose what you want to do and such.

-[i] And what was it like for you to adapt to the new way of living?
+[i] And how was it for you to adapt to the new way to live?

-[r] It comes from itself actually.
-Because yes, I was always busy doing something.
+[r] It actually comes from itself.
+Because yes I was always doing something.
 I think it will be adjusted automatically.
 Yes.
 Something like that.

-[i] Maybe we can talk about the mentality of Belgian people?
+[i] Maybe we can talk about the mentality From Belgian people?
 How did you experience that?
 What is the culture of Belgian people?

 [r] Yes.
-When I came here the first thing I heard from people was that Belgian people are closed.
-They have their own space and it is a bit difficult to get within the circle.
-But… I thought it was right up to a point.
-But it’s also because of man himself, I think.
-For me personally I always had… I was always brave to be more… to make more effort to get to know people.
-Because sometimes you stop at a certain moment and you try not to do more but okay it’s a different culture and mentality but that’s just a difference between people.
+When I came here the first thing I heard from people was that Belgian people were closed.
+They have their own space and it is a bit difficult to touch the circle.
+But… I thought it was up to a certain point.
+But I think it is also because of the human being.
+For me personally I always had … I was always brave to more … To make more effort to get to know people.
+Because sometimes you stop at a certain moment and you try not to do anymore, but okay it’s a different culture and different mentality, but that’s just a difference between people.
 We also have a different culture and mentality.
 But that doesn’t matter.
-That doesn’t cause any problems.
+That does not bring any problems.
 I see it in a positive way.
 But for me personally it wasn’t really a problem.
-I was able to adapt a bit to that mentality.
+I could adapt a bit to that mentality.

-[i] And is there anything else that is really special to you in the Belgian culture?
+[i] And is there anything that is really special for you in Belgian culture?

 [r] Special?
-Uh… I don’t know… Beer!
-That’s best for me.
+Eh … I don’t know … beer!
+That’s the best for me.
 A really special thing.
-But for real… you mean the culture or how people think and the traditions and stuff?
+But for real … You mean the culture or how people think and the traditions and such?
 Yes everything is fine.
-They have a plan or something for every thing.
-That really is an exception.
+They have a plan for everything for every thing.
+That is really an exception.

 [i] Is it positive for you?

-[r] Yes, but I can’t always do that.
-For me personally, I can’t always do that.
-I also need to have a bit of chaos in my life.
+[r] Yes but I can’t always do that.
+For me personally I can’t always do that.
+I also have to have a little chaos in my life.
 But for work and really serious things that is really good.
-That’s something to learn from, actually.
+That is something to learn from actually.

 [i] And do you have a large network of Belgian friends?
 Do you have many Belgian friends?

-[r] Pretty good.
-Not so big or so big.
+[r] Fairly good.
+Not so mega big or something.
 But not so little either.
-But most of the time I don’t think there is such a close relationship.
+But usually there is not such a really close bond.
 Usually superficial.
-But they keep contacting me but I mean, for me personally I feel a friendship more when it’s really close.
-But for normal acquaintances I have quite good yes.
+But they will continue to contact me but I mean; For me personally I feel a friendship more when it is really closed.
+But for ordinary acquaintances I have pretty good yes.

 [i] And are you used to your life in Belgium?